|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon baking powder

-- 1 cup shredded Cheddar Jack or Pepper Jack cheese, divided
+- 1 cup Cheddar Jack or Pepper Jack cheese (shredded and divided)

 - Replace the turkey with diced ham or make it with a combination of ham and turkey.